 From the increasing presence of OEMs, to aftermarket industry consolidation and the looming threat of cyber attacks, there are a number of major disruptors that have the potential to dramatically shift the competitive landscape in the MRO industry.
+Here are a few of the major challenges for the MRO industry in aviation in the years to come.

 »While last year’s survey participants were equally preoccupied by the rapid expansion of the global airline fleet, this year OEMs were respondents’ number one disruptor (60%), followed closely by aftermarket industry consolidation (55%) – which in part is a result of heightened competition from OEMs.
 That category moved up 26 percentage points from last year – the most of any,« the Oliver Wyman report states.